Travel Basics – 2025 Japanese Grand Prix

 Suzuka Weather

-For the first time ever in 2024, the Japanese Grand Prix at Suzuka moves to an early-season slot in the Japanese spring, coinciding with the beautiful cherry blossom season across the country.
-The weather will be much cooler than in September/October, but with less chance of heavy rains and stormy weather.
+For the first time ever in 2024, the Japanese Grand Prix at Suzuka moved to an early-season slot in the Japanese spring, coinciding with the beautiful cherry blossom season across the country.
+The weather is much cooler than in September/October, but with less chance of heavy rains and stormy weather.
 Temperatures in April near Suzuka Circuit average between a low of 8°C at night and a high of 20°C during the day (46 – 68°F).
 There’s a moderate (35%) chance of rain during April, but it can also be warm and sunny during the day.
 We recommend packing for all kinds of weather at Suzuka, as it is always unpredictable.

 Japanese Language